shamim1202/warmpaws/README.md

 Warm Paws is created to help users:

-- Find and explore pet care services.
+- Find and explore winter pet care services.
 - Register/login securely with Firebase Authentication.
 - View personalized profile information (with photo & name).
 - Enjoy smooth transitions and animations for an engaging UI.